sm2348/github_capstone/Report.md

 Most of the boroughs contain the following venue categories in the ‘top 5 most common venue types’: Pub, coffee shop, café, grocery store.
 This high degree of similarity between boroughs was probably the reason why we could not observe a distortion graph with steep drop.
 This also means that the clustering of boroughs based on venue diversity was not really successful, since we could not see any significant differences between clusters regarding venue diversity.

 #### 4.2 Employment rate and crime rate
 As shown in methodology, the boroughs were separated into 4 clusters when clustered based on venue category frequency.
-These clusters can be visualized by chloropleth map, which would look like this:
+These clusters can be visualized by chorolpeth map, which would look like this:

 ![](/images/screenshot(139).png)